edi33416/DSS-gh-pages/refs/pull/25/merge/d-attributes/fattr.md

 Similar to templates, the compiler infers if a function or delegate literal is pure.
 The same goes for `auto` functions.

+### Practice

-*Practice*: Navigate to `demo/pure`.
+1. Navigate to `demo/pure`.

-1. Take a look at the code.
+- Take a look at the code.
 Is the `mutate` function pure?
-2. If yes, why?
+- If yes, why?
 If no, why?
-3. Add `pure` to the function and see if the code compiles.
+- Add `pure` to the function and see if the code compiles.
 Do you understand why it happens the way it happens?

 ### `nothrow`